 The team was impressed.
 They thought I had put tons of work into planning this event.
 The reality was that I had just picked up the phone and asked the host to get us a room.
 I was lucky, because that tone set the stage for an incredibly productive meeting.

 My friend lucked out.
-The friend he had used to coordinate the room (me) worked for an organization who understood the power of formality.
+The friend he had used to coordinate the room (me) worked for an organization that understood the power of formality.

 If you’re looking to have an impact, for something to be meaningful, think about making it formal.
 Go the extra mile.